crd230/crd230.github.io/lab1.md

 In the above code, we specified the following arguments

-* `geography`: The leve of geography we want that data in - in our case, tract.
+* `geography`: The level of geography we want that data in - in our case, tract (we'll go through the meaning and importance of tracts in community research in Week 2.
+If you can't wait, check out the Census definition [here](https://www.census.gov/geo/reference/gtc/gtc_ct.html).).
 Other geographic options can be found [here](https://walkerke.github.io/tidycensus/articles/basic-usage.html#geography-in-tidycensus).
 * `year`: The end year of the data (because we want 2012-2016, we use 2016).
 * `variables`: The variables we want to bring in as specified in a vector you create using the function `c()`.
 Note that we created variable names of our own (e.g. "nhwhite") and we put the ACS IDs in quotes. ("B03002_003").
 Had we not done this, the variable names will come in as they are named in the ACS, which is not all that descriptive.
-* `state`: We can filter the tracts to those in a specific case, here it is "CA" - if we don't specify this, we get all tracts in the United States.
+* `state`: We can filter the tracts to those in a specific state, here it is "CA" - if we don't specify this, we get all tracts in the United States.
+There is also a `county` filter.
 * `survey`: The specific Census survey were extracting data from.
-We want 5-year American Community Surveym so we specify "acs5" - remember that the ACS comes in 1-, 3-, and 5-year varieties.
+We want 5-year American Community Survey, so we specify "acs5" - the ACS comes in 1-, 3-, and 5-year varieties (more on this in Week 2 lecture).

 Type in `? get_acs()` to see the full list of options.
 If you type in *ca* in your console, you should see a tibble pop up with the variables we selected.
 Cool, right?